Rephonic

 How do I find listening figures for Freethought Radio?

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for Freethought Radio and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for Freethought Radio and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.